atbcb/usab-uswds/_pages/about.md

 The Board is structured to function as a coordinating body among federal agencies and directly represent the public, particularly people with disabilities.&nbsp;
 Twelve of its members are representatives from most of the federal departments.&nbsp;
-Thirteen others are members of the public appointed by the President, a majority of whom must have a disability.
+Thirteen others, who are appointed by the President, are members of the public, and most of them must have a disability.